Originally posted on “Value innovation in medical and life sciences” ; August 12th, 2009

 http://web.archive.org/web/20101021013713/http://wp-pharma.waardeinnovatie.nl/

-Thanks to Silja Chouquet (@whydotpharma) and Andrew Spong (@andrewspong), “twitters” on the internet interested in social media in health care and pharma, had a first Tweet up on this issue at the twitter site #hcsmeu, friday august 7th .
+Thanks to Silja Chouquet (@whydotpharma) and Andrew Spong (@andrewspong), twitters on the internet interested in social media in health care and pharma, we had a first Tweet-up on this issue at the twitter site #hcsmeu, friday august 7th, 2009 .

-In a first reflection on this virtual gathering, (http://bit.ly/1m61I3) Andrew Spong, already noted the presence of people from France, Spain, Italy, Germany, Portugal, Switzerland, Turkey and the UK.
-Specifically too, the early rise of people from the US to join in.
+In a first reflection on this virtual gathering, (http://bit.ly/1m61I3) Andrew Spong already noted the presence of people from France, Spain, Italy, Germany, Portugal, Switzerland, Turkey and the UK.
+Specifically too, the early rise of people from the US in #hcsm joined in.
 They gathered through the twitter site to discuss first issues, put forward by Silja and Andrew:

 1. Tell us about the use of social media in health care in your country,